Vyral/enrique-medellin-blog/_posts/2017-08-01-how-to-effectively-sell-and-buy-at-the-same-time.md

 ---
 layout: post
-title: How to Handle 2 Real Estate Transactions at Once
+title: How to Effectively Sell and Buy at the Same Time
 tags:
   - Market Update
   - Real Estate